kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/10031-daemonset-scoped-vpa/README.md

 ### Graduation Criteria

-The full feature ships in alpha behind the gate; the gate is a safe-rollout switch, not a mechanism for maturing the feature over time.
-All scope functionality lands in alpha — nothing is deferred to a later stage.
-The feature then follows the standard feature-gate graduation procedure:
+The feature gate is a rollout switch, not a mechanism for maturing the feature over time.
+The feature is complete in alpha: the full functionality — API, global-recommendation fallback, scope-aware checkpoints, admission validation, benchmarks, e2e, and documentation — ships in alpha.
+Graduation then only advances the gate's default and finally locks it; it adds no functionality.
+Anything genuinely out of scope (see [Non-Goals](#non-goals)) would be a separate AEP behind its own feature gate rather than a later stage of this one.

-1. **Alpha** — the gate defaults to `false`; users opt in.
+**Alpha** — gate defaults to `false` (opt-in).
+Delivered in full:
-2. **Beta** — the gate defaults to `true`; users can opt out.
-3. **GA** — the gate is locked to `true` and can no longer be disabled.

-Beta and GA do not add scope functionality; they only advance the default and lock the gate once the feature has proven stable at scale.

-**Alpha**

-- Feature gate, `spec.scope` and `status.recommendationGroups` API, admission
+- Feature gate, `spec.scope` and `status.recommendationGroups` API, the
-  validation, and the global-recommendation fallback.
+  `VerticalPodAutoscalerCheckpoint` `scopeValue` field, admission validation, and the global-recommendation fallback.
 - Scope-aware checkpoints (per `(VPA, container, scopeValue)`).
 - Unit coverage for validation, feeder, recommender, capping/admission selection, and checkpoints.